api-search/explore/_apis/twilio/properties/intelligence-openapi.md

                   type: string
                   minLength: 34
                   maxLength: 34
-                  pattern: ^GA[0-9a-fA-F]{32}$
+                  pattern: '^GA[0-9a-fA-F]{32}$'
                   description: The unique SID identifier of the Service.
                 Channel:
+                  description: >-
-                  description: JSON object describing Media Channel including Source and Participants
+                    JSON object describing Media Channel including Source and Participants
                 CustomerKey:
                   type: string
+                  description: >-
-                  description: Used to store client provided metadata.
+                    Used to store client provided metadata.
 Maximum of 64 double-byte UTF8 characters.
                 MediaStartTime:
                   type: string
                   format: date-time
+                  description: >-
-                  description: The date that this Transcript's media was started, given in ISO 8601 format.
+                    The date that this Transcript's media was started, given in ISO 8601 format.
               required:
                 - ServiceSid
                 - Channel
+      summary: Create Transcript
     get:
       description: Retrieve a list of Transcripts for a given service.
       tags:
+        - Intelligence
-      - IntelligenceV2Transcript
+        - Transcripts
       parameters:
         - name: ServiceSid
           in: query
           description: The unique SID identifier of the Service.
           schema:
             type: string
             minLength: 34
             maxLength: 34
-          pattern: ^GA[0-9a-fA-F]{32}$
+            pattern: '^GA[0-9a-fA-F]{32}$'
         - name: BeforeStartTime
           in: query
           description: Filter by before StartTime.
           schema:
             type: string
         - name: AfterStartTime
           in: query
           description: Filter by after StartTime.
           schema:
             type: string
         - name: BeforeDateCreated
           in: query
           description: Filter by before DateCreated.
           schema:
             type: string
         - name: AfterDateCreated
           in: query
           description: Filter by after DateCreated.
           schema:
             type: string
         - name: Status
           in: query
           description: Filter by status.
           schema:
             type: string
         - name: LanguageCode
           in: query
           description: Filter by Language Code.
           schema:
             type: string
         - name: SourceSid
           in: query
           description: Filter by SourceSid.
           schema:
             type: string
         - name: PageSize
           in: query
+          description: >-
-        description: How many resources to return in each list page.
+            How many resources to return in each list page.
 The default is 50, and the maximum is 1000.
           schema:
             type: integer
             minimum: 1
             maximum: 1000
         - name: Page
           in: query
           description: The page index.
 This value is simply for client state.
           schema:
             type: integer
             minimum: 0
         - name: PageToken
           in: query
           description: The page token.
 This is provided by the API.
           schema:
             type: string
       responses:
         '200':
           content: